sambellows/sambellows.github.io/_projects/image_method_animations.md

     </div>
 </div>
 <div class="caption">
-    Method of images for a two boundaries using two image sources.
+    Method of images for a two boundaries.
 </div>